 You can save your queries and share them with your colleagues.
 To do that, click Save or Save As.
 When selecting, you can save your query as a Private or Shared.
 The private query will keep it just for the current user, where the Shared query option will allow you to save it to the specific Resource Group.
 To find all Resource Graph queries available to you, you can use the Resource Graph queries view.

 Resource Graph can also be used from the command line.
+Queries will work in exactly the same way and you don’t need to change them.

 1 Install-Module -Name Az.ResourceGraph